 The School of Dance normally requires a live audition.
 An exception is made for international students.
 If you need to request the alternative audition process (requiring a DVD or video link with footage of your dancing, spoken responses to interview questions, and a written essay supervised by a teacher), please contact firstname.lastname@example.org.

-The School of Dance auditions students only twice a year, usually in November and March.
+The School of Dance holds auditions twice a year, usually in late October and late March.
 Some students enroll at UNCG without a successful audition and take part in the next audition.
 Students making the choice to attend UNCG without a successful audition should understand that they might not be admitted, and should be thinking of a backup plan.

 The School tries to keep each cohort (freshmen, sophomores, etc.) at 20-25 students.
 When we have fewer than this number, we admit additional students (whether already at UNCG or transferring in from another institution).

 Placement for majors is determined at the time of the audition; the majority of admitted majors start at the “advanced beginning” level in contemporary dance and ballet, although a few are placed higher and some are placed at the beginning level.
 Students who have not received level placement through the audition process may take a separate placement class the first day of classes each semester (6pm, Coleman Building).
 Unless placed higher by the School, students may take only beginning-level technique classes.
 The School reviews student progress each semester to determine eligibility for moving to the next level.
 See here for more information.

 Yes.
 Scholarships are awarded in the Spring for the following academic year.
 For information regarding all dance-related scholarships, please visit here.